jwngr/sdow/docs/web-server-setup.md

-# Web erver Setup | Six Degrees of Wikipedia
+# Web server Setup | Six Degrees of Wikipedia

 ## Table of contents